AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-private-networks/README.md

 > * certain kinds of Denial of Service (DoS) and replay attacks become more difficult for attackers to mount.
 >
 > When using a static key, always consider specifying the `key-direction` to enhance the security of the OpenVPN tunnel.
 It is easy to do and adds no computing overhead or network latency to the VPN connection, so it's hard to imagine a scenario in which one wouldn't want to take advantage of the benefits this option offers.
+>
+> Finally, note that the value of the `--key-direction` option can also be supplied as a second argument to the `--secret` option discussed earlier.
+In other words, `--secret /vagrant/myovpn.key 0` is equivalent to `--secret /vagrant/myovpn.key --key-direction 0`.

 With your OpenVPN tunnel now configured to source its cryptographic keys from the static key file generated earlier, it's worth considering ways to increase the security of the tunnel itself.
 One way to do this is to explicitly choose the cryptographic algorithms that the tunnel will use.
 If you omit these, OpenVPN will fall back to its default choices.
 These are fine for most casual uses, but they can be better, and should definitely be strengthened for any sensitive applications.